-- (b) Voting The holders of Shares are not entitled to notice of or to attend or vote at meetings of the Issuer. - (c) No Investment Period Although Shares are issued as a continuing security without a fixed term, each Share issued has a stated investment period expressed in years which is used for identification only to correspond with designated dividend rates for the particular class of Shares from time to time.
+- (b) Voting The holders of Shares are not entitled to notice of or to attend or vote at meetings of the Issuer. - (c) Retraction Rights Each class of Shares has a specific period before which rights of retraction may be exercised.
+See paragraph (f) below.
+The classes of Shares are used for identification only to correspond with designated dividend rates for the particular class of Shares from time to time.
+See below under "Dividends".
+Each class of Shares will have Redemption Rights (as described below) that corresponds to the particular class.